web-auth/doc/symfony-bundle/user-entity-repository.md

 This repository should be declared as a Symfony service and shall implement `Webauthn\Bundle\Repository\PublicKeyCredentialUserEntityRepositoryInterface`.

-Hereafter an example where the application User Repository is injected.
+Here is an example where the application User Repository is injected.
 This repository uses Doctrine and provides `findOneBy*` methods.

 {% code title="src/Repository/WebauthnUserEntityRepository.php" lineNumbers="true" %}
 ```php